Satoru-Shibata-JPN/Kaggle/README.md

       - Code Bronze Medal
 1. [LightGBM on GPU with Feature Engineering, Optuna, and Visualization](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Bronze_Medal_LightGBM_on_GPU_with_Feature_Engineering_Optuna_and_Visualization.ipynb)
     - Lead sentence
-      - I won a Code Bronze Medal for my first attempt at submitting code!
+      - Code Bronze Medal for first attempt at submitting code.
     - Issue
       - This was my first real effort at Kaggle.
     - Significance